quki3/scala/README.md

 <a href="https://www.scala-sbt.org/download.html">install</a>
 ## CHALLENGES
 1. 1/
-   -  A/  with this <a href="https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html" >documentation</a> create a "Hello, word" project. your <a href="https://www.scalatest.org/scaladoc/3.1.2/org/scalatest/funsuite/AnyFunSuite.html">doc</a>
+   -  A/  with this <a href="https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html" >documentation</a> create a "Hello, word" project. your <a href="https://www.scalatest.org/scaladoc/3.1.2/org/scalatest/funsuite/AnyFunSuite.html">doc</a> and test this.<a href="https://github.com/scalatest/scalatest/blob/main/project/scalatest.scala">github</a>
    -  B/
    -  C/
    -  D/